 - Score: The total number of reps/rounds completed in a workout; If you’re scoring rounds, you’ll tack on the additional reps you completed if you were into the next round but didn’t complete it (i.e., 8R + 12 would mean 8 rounds complete and 12 reps into the 9th round when time expired)

 - Rx’d: This is written after your score if you did each exercise of the workout without any modifications, meaning you completed it as prescribed (i.e., 7R +16 Rx)

-- CrossFit Games: The Superbowl of CrossFit where the most elite in the sport come to compete in the summer and be crowned the World’s Fittest Man and Woman (current title holders: Rich Froning, 4-time winner, and Camille Leblanc-Bazinet).
+- CrossFit Games: The Superbowl of CrossFit (July 19-24, 2016), where the most elite in the sport compete to be crowned the World’s Fittest Man and Woman.
+Current title holders are Ben Smith and Katrin Tanja Davidsdottir (though never discount previous champs Rich Froning, Annie Thorisdottir and Camille Leblanc-Bazinet).